byronka/memoria_project/README.md

 * To load a sample database: `make restore_sampledb`, then run with `make run`.
 Wait until the message "System is ready" and then hit http://localhost:8080
-  * To operate as an administrator, login at http://localhost:8080/login with a username of admin and the password in the file "admin_password" in the root of the directory.
+  * To operate as an administrator, login at http://localhost:8080/login with a username of admin and the password in the file "admin_password" in the root of the database directory.
 * To run tests: `make test`
 * For help: `make`
 * Production version running at https://inmra.com